dojo/framework/src/stores/README.md

 const myProcess = customCreateProcess([ commandOne, commandTwo ]);
 ```

-An additional helper function `createCallbackDecorator` can be used to turn a simple `ProcessCallback` into a decorator that ensures passed callback is executed after the decorating `callback` has been run.
+An additional helper function `createCallbackDecorator` can be used to turn a simple `ProcessCallback` into a decorator that ensures the passed callback is executed after the decorating `callback` has been run.

 ```ts
 const myCallback = (error: ProcessError, result: ProcessResult) => {